Echigo-Tsumari Art Field 2026

 "Echigo-Tsumari Art Field 2026" Common Ticket

-We are now selling a Common Ticket that lets you enjoy “Echigo-Tsumari Art Field 2026” at a great value.
-In addition to viewing Echigo-Tsumari Art Triennale artwork, the ticket includes special benefits at nearby facilities.
+We are now selling a Common Ticket that offers great value for exploring “Echigo-Tsumari Art Field 2026.”
+In addition to viewing artwork from the Echigo-Tsumari Art Field, the ticket includes special benefits at nearby facilities.
 We hope you’ll take advantage of this ticket for your trip around Echigo-Tsumari.

 ・Half-price admission for your second visit to any facility included in the Common Ticket program during the period